kb2ma/device-coap-c-pre-holding/README.md

 ### Zephyr CoAP client

-Also see my Zephyr based [edgex-coap-peer](https://github.com/kb2ma/edgex-coap-peer) repository for a CoAP client usable on an IoT device.
-The client posts integer data to `/a1r/d1/int`.
+Also see my Zephyr based [edgex-coap-peer](https://github.com/kb2ma/edgex-coap-peer) repository for a simple CoAP client usable on an IoT device.
+The client posts integer data for the example profile above, to `/a1r/d1/int`.

 ## Development